 Spondylosis is a word used for general wear and tear of the disks, bones, and joints in your neck or spine.
-90% of people over the age of 60 years suffer from spondylosis in general cases.
+Degenerative changes of the spine are common with aging, and imaging studies show that a large proportion of people over 60 have features of spondylosis, often without symptoms.
 It may affect people of any age with some conditions, such as heavy-duty workers, athletes, and smokers.

-Additionally, spondylosis does not cause any symptoms.
+Additionally, spondylosis may be asymptomatic in many individuals, but in some cases it can cause neck or back pain, stiffness, or neurological symptoms.
 Thus, many people do not realize that they are affected by this medical condition until the advanced stages.
 However, in certain cases, individuals may experience pain in their back and neck impacting their quality of life.

 Hence, adopting preventive measures for spondylosis is the most ideal way to keep this medical condition at bay.
 Keep reading for detailed insight.